BHSAI/BRILIA/README.md

 ```
   BRILIA]$  ./run_BRILIA.sh [mcr_library_path] [input_file] Species [species_name] Chain H
 ```
-8. To plot lineage trees, type:
+8. To plot lineage trees and other plots, type:
 ```
-  BRILIA]$  ./run_BRILIA.sh [mcr_library_path] plotTree [BRILIA_output_file]
+  BRILIA]$  ./run_BRILIA.sh [mcr_library_path] runAnalysis [BRILIA_output_file]
 ```
-  Trees will be saved in a folder called "Tree" in the same folder where the output file is.
+  In the same folder where the output file is, There will be a "Trees" and "Analysis" folders.

 ## Running BRILIA in MATLAB